A guide to forms & dynamic forms in Jira Service Management

 How do I create a dynamic form in Jira Service Management using the Extension app?

-Extension for Jira Service Management is available on Cloud and Data Center.
+Extension for Jira Service Management is available on both Data Center and Cloud versions of Jira.

 The Cloud version of the app also involves only 3-step setup of Dynamic Forms.
 It goes as follows: